clwenburg/Portfolio/README.md

-- 👋 Hi, I’m @clwenburg
+- 👋 Hi, I’m Carter Wenburg!
 - 👀 I’m interested in the intersectionality of data and law.
+I created this account to serve as a personal portfolio.
 - 📫 Feel free to shoot me an email at clwenburg@gmail.com!